-23.1.10 Clearing Member Stop
+23.9 Clearing Member Stop

-The Clearing Member Stop functionality allows a user of a clearing member to stop one or many of his related trading participants.
+The Clearing Member Stop functionality allows users of a clearing members to stop one or many of their related trading participants.
 This functionality is relevant for the clearing business unit only.
 In case a trading BU is stopped by its clearing member, this stop applies to all users of the trading BU.
-A stopped member is not able to enter orders and quotes into the system.
+A stopped participant is not able to enter orders and quotes into the system.

-Currently, he Clearing Member Stop functionality is provided for cash markets only (Xetra, Börse Frankfurt, BSE, MSE, and WBAG with its partner exchanges).
+Currently, the Clearing Member Stop functionality is provided for cash markets only (Xetra, Börse Frankfurt, BSE, MSE, and WBAG with its partner exchanges).
 This functionality is available for Eurex Clearing Clearing Members resp. their users, only.

-23.1.11 Maximum Order Value
+23.10 Maximum Order Value